 Spraying moss with a toxic wash

-As moss grows in slightly acidic conditions, use a moss killer or alkali solution to wash the roof, although care must be taken not to contaminate ground water.
+A toxic wash solution can be used to wash the roof, although care must be taken as the solution can be harmful to plants and animals.
 It is not recommended to remove moss by pressure washing as this can force water into the roof space, particularly if sprayed upward from ground level.

 Fitting copper to inhibit moss growth on the roof